-This is one of the most popular searches in Google when it comes to an individual’s financial situation.
+One of the most popular searches in Google when it comes to an individual’s financial situation is 'how do I pay off my debt?'
 It is no surprise when over 8 million of credit-active consumers in South Africa are over-indebted.
 This means that each month they are struggling to keep up with their debt repayments and balances are spiralling out of control.

 Should I consolidate?

 Often when faced with this, consumers take out a consolidation loan to pay off all the other loans they have.
 This means you only make one repayment each month, often at a lower amount as the loan is taken out over the longer term.
 It sounds like you will be in a much better situation.
 Not always.
 By extending the repayment term the interest is increased and there are often administration costs to consider.